pranay422/aditional/README.md

 ### 1. **Clone the Repository**
 git clone <GitHub-repo-url>

 cd <repo-url>

 ### 2. **Build the Docker Image**
-docker build --build-arg SCRAPE_URL=https://example.com -t scraper-server .
+docker build . -t scraper-server
 > Replace `https://example.com` with any URL you'd like to scrape.

 ### 3. **Run the Container**